MelnykEugene/montecarloconcave/README.md

 # montecarloconcave
-concave shape version of Montecarlo area calculator
+monte-carlo estimation of the area of hand-drawn polygons